Michael Presley Bobbitt: The Clambassador short film

 In 2023, Bobbitt (in character as The Clambassador) was the subject of a short indie film by Alex Davidowski (Mirador Studios CEO) called Rise of the Clambassador.
 The short went on to receive several national and international awards including top honors at the International Ocean Film Festival in San Francisco.
 During his Q&A after the short's world premiere in San Francisco, Bobbitt told how he came to be called The Clambassador, and answered questions about the making of the short feature film, aquaculture, Cedar Key and the creative process.

 Novels

 Bobbitt's novel, Godspeed Cedar Key was released on March 1, 2024.
 The novel received attention for its portrayal of the town's history and resilience.
 Kirkus Reviews called the novel, "... a propulsive, character-driven post-apocalyptic ride, and a brutal tale of survival with a refreshingly kaleidoscopic perspective."
-Bobbitt's second novel, "Forever Cedar Key," was released on June 7th, 2025 at a book signing event at Cedar Key's Island Hotel.
+Bobbitt's second novel, "Forever Cedar Key," was released on June 7, 2025 at a book signing event at Cedar Key's Island Hotel.
+Bobbitt's third novel, "The Republic of Cedar Key," was released on May 23, 2026, also at a book signing event at Cedar Key's Island Hotel.